petercinibulk/envied/packages/envied/README.md

 missing an environment variable.

-For example, this could be useful if you are using an analytics service for an open source app, but you don't want to require users or contributors to provide an API key if they build the app themselves.
+For example, this could be useful if you are using an analytics service for an open-source app, but you don't want to require users or contributors to provide an API key if they build the app themselves.

 ```dart